-Top designers achieve this by first designing logos in black and white, then adding color once the concept is in place.
-Now you can try some of the colors you’ve chosen; again, simplicity is crucial; it’s why most logos use only two colors, three at most.
+Top designers achieve this by designing black and white logos, then adding color once the concept is in place.
+Now you can try some of the chosen colors; again, simplicity is crucial; it’s why most logos use only two colors, three at most.
 Keep playing around with your color palette until you find ones that work in harmony, are easy on the eye, and get your message across.

 6. Improper Logo Marks